victoreram/Springboard-Data-Science/GenreClustering/Report/FinalReport.md

 #### Subgenre: Rock
 ![Histogram of Rock](https://raw.githubusercontent.com/victoreram/Springboard-Data-Science/master/GenreClustering/Report/hist_rock.png)

-When examining the subgenres that compose Rock, I used genres that are direct "children" of rock (see description of `genres.csv` above).
+When examining the subgenres that compose Rock, genres that are direct "children" of rock (see description of `genres.csv` above) were used.
 Rock has many other subgenres outlined in this dataset, but those are absorbed by the hierarchy level right below Rock.

 The histogram above shows roughly the same Pareto distribution for subgenres as the genres.
 Punk has the most instances near 10,000 which is roughly 30% of the total instances of Rock.
 The 2nd most (Lo-Fi) has 2/3 of that amount.
 There's a healthy enough sample size for the 10 subgenres that it's still possible to see some meaningful disparities between subgenres.